ruu23/alx-system_engineering-devops/0x19-postmortem/README.md

+Postmortem
-On the release day of ALX's System Engineering & DevOps project 0x19, at approximately 06:00 West African Time (WAT) in Nigeria, an outage occurred on a standalone Ubuntu 14.04 container hosting an Apache web server.
-The issue was that GET requests to the server resulted in 500 Internal Server Error responses, instead of serving the expected HTML file for a basic Holberton WordPress site.
+On the launch day of ALX's System Engineering & DevOps project 0x19, at around 06:00 West African Time (WAT) in Nigeria, a significant outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+The problem manifested as 500 Internal Server Error responses when GET requests were made to the server, instead of the expected HTML output for a simple Holberton WordPress site.

 Troubleshooting Steps
-Our primary debugger, Brennan (who cleverly goes by BDB—catchy, right?), identified the problem around 19:20 PST when tasked with investigating the issue.
-The following steps were taken to resolve the problem:
+Our lead troubleshooter, Brennan (affectionately known as BDB—because catchy initials are important), detected the issue around 19:20 PST.
+The following steps were taken to identify and resolve the problem:

-Process Check: Brennan verified running processes using ps aux.
-Two apache2 processes—root and www-data—were confirmed to be active.
+Process Verification: Brennan initiated the investigation by running ps aux to verify active processes.
+Two apache2 processes were running correctly—one under root and the other under www-data.

-Directory Examination: He navigated to the sites-available folder within the /etc/apache2/ directory and confirmed that the web server was serving files from /var/www/html/.
+Directory Check: He then examined the contents of the sites-available folder within the /etc/apache2/ directory and confirmed that the server was serving files from the /var/www/html/ directory.

-Strace Analysis: In one terminal, he ran strace on the PID of the root Apache process while curling the server in another terminal.
-Unfortunately, strace provided no useful output.
+Strace Analysis: Brennan utilized strace on the PID of the root Apache process while making curl requests to the server.
+However, this initial attempt yielded no useful information.

-Strace Retry: Brennan repeated the strace procedure on the PID of the www-data process, this time with lower expectations, but struck gold!
-The strace output revealed an -1 ENOENT (No such file or directory) error when trying to access /var/www/html/wp-includes/class-wp-locale.phpp.
+Strace Retry: Undeterred, Brennan ran strace on the www-data process.
+This time, he struck gold!
+The output showed an -1 ENOENT (No such file or directory) error when the server attempted to access /var/www/html/wp-includes/class-wp-locale.phpp.

-File Inspection: He searched the /var/www/html/ directory files individually using Vim to locate the erroneous .phpp file extension.
-The issue was found in the wp-settings.php file (Line 137, require_once(ABSPATH .
+File Examination: Brennan meticulously combed through the files in the /var/www/html/ directory using Vim, searching for the incorrect .phpp extension.
+The error was located in the wp-settings.php file at Line 137 (require_once(ABSPATH .
 WPINC . '/class-wp-locale.php');).

-Error Fix: Brennan removed the extra trailing p from the line.
+Error Correction: He promptly removed the extraneous p from the file extension.

-Validation: A follow-up curl request to the server returned a successful 200 OK response.
+Validation: Brennan tested the fix by making another curl request to the server, which successfully returned a 200 OK response.

-Automation: To prevent future occurrences, a Puppet manifest was written to automate the correction of similar errors.
+Automation: To prevent similar issues in the future, Brennan wrote a Puppet manifest to automate the correction of this type of error.

 Summary
-The root cause of the outage was a simple typo in the wp-settings.php file, where a trailing p was mistakenly added, resulting in the system failing to locate the correct file (class-wp-locale.php).
-The typo was corrected, and normal service was restored.
+The root cause of the outage was a simple typo in the wp-settings.php file—a stray p at the end of the filename class-wp-locale.phpp.
+This typo prevented the system from locating the correct file, causing the application to crash.
+The error was corrected, and normal functionality was restored.

 Prevention and Recommendations
-This incident was an application-level error, not a web server malfunction.
-To avoid similar outages in the future, consider the following:
+This incident was due to an application error, not a web server malfunction.
+To avoid similar issues in the future, the following steps are recommended:

-Thorough Testing: Ensure the application is rigorously tested before deployment.
-This error could have been identified and resolved much earlier if proper testing had been conducted.
+Comprehensive Testing: Always perform thorough testing of the application before deployment.
+This issue could have been detected and resolved earlier if proper testing had been conducted.

-Monitoring: Implement an uptime-monitoring service like UptimeRobot to receive immediate alerts if the website goes down.
+Monitoring Setup: Implement an uptime-monitoring service such as UptimeRobot to receive immediate alerts if the website experiences downtime.

-As a response to this issue, a Puppet manifest 0-strace_is_your_friend.pp was created to automatically correct any instances of phpp file extensions in the /var/www/html/wp-settings.php file.
-However, we're confident this won't be needed again—because as developers, we never make mistakes, right? :wink:
+In response to this incident, a Puppet manifest 0-strace_is_your_friend.pp was created to automatically correct any occurrences of phpp extensions in the /var/www/html/wp-settings.php file.
+However, we're confident this won't be needed again—because as developers, we never make mistakes, right? 😉